simonechiarlo/simonechiarlo/README.md

 ## About Me

-I'm currently in my second year as a Computer Science student at the University of Genoa, and I work as a Blueprint Manager, where I combine my passion for Software Architecture, Business Analysis and UX/UI.
+I'm currently in my second year as a Computer Science student at the University of Genoa, and I work as a Blueprint Manager, where I combine my passion for Software Architecture, Functional Analysis and UX/UI.

 With 2 years of experience as a front-end developer and 5 years of background in computer science from a technical high school, I specialize in building scalable, user-friendly interfaces.